Analysis: A race war evident long before the Capitol siege

 So how does the nation begin addressing the war of white aggression after countless missed opportunities?

 Historically, white supremacy has advanced in lockstep with fears of Black political power.
-After the Civil War, when formerly enslaved people got the right to vote and hold office, the white response was Jim Crow segregation, voter suppression and oppression through law enforcement.
+After the Civil War, when formerly enslaved people got the right to vote and hold office, the white response included Jim Crow segregation, voter suppression and oppression through law enforcement.

-And the Jan.
+The Jan.
 6 Capitol riot occurred the same day that Georgia declared the winners of its runoff elections — Democrats Raphael Warnock and Jon Ossoff, the first Black and Jewish candidates the Southern state had ever sent to the U.S. Senate.
 And it happened as Inauguration Day approached for Kamala Harris, the first Black and South Asian person sworn to serve as vice president.

 It should not go unnoted that at least one large Confederate flag was waved by the Capitol trespassers.